amplience/amplience-sfcc-composable-commerce/README.md

 ### Customer Groups API
 There is currently no 'out of the box' API available that enabled you to see which customer groups a user is associated to for personalisation.
 When pointing to your own sandbox and wanting to showcase personalisation, please follow the steps to install a cartridge which enables a hook to get the required information via the API.

-Please ensure that your SFCC sandbox has the [Amplience Hooks Bridge Cartridge](https://github.com/amplience/amplience-sfcc-hooksbridge) is installed with the correct OCAPI permissions as per the documentation.
+Please ensure that your SFCC sandbox has the [Amplience Hooks Bridge Cartridge](https://github.com/amplience/amplience-sfcc-hooksbridge) installed with the correct OCAPI permissions as per the documentation.

 > Note: When the Salesforce [Shopper Context API](https://developer.salesforce.com/docs/commerce/commerce-api/references/shopper-context) is out of BETA, the code examples may change to make use of this API.